Snowshoeing Bend Oregon is a great way to get outside in the snow and make the most of the winter season in central Oregon.

 Snowshoeing Bend Oregon – Sno Parks

-Some of these sno-parks have designated (marked and maintained) snowshoe trails, while others may have ungroomed Nordic (cross-country ski) ski trails.
+Nearly all of these sno-parks have designated and marked snowshoe trails.

 Skyliner Sno Park